AhmedZamil/BLAZORSalesOrderManager_INTUS_COMPLETE/README.md

 # Prerequisites ( If some body want's to take the code in visual studio)

-## Only [.NET Core 6.0 SDK] (https://dotnet.microsoft.com/download) has to be present to Run
+## Only [.NET Core 6.0.4 SDK] (.NET SDK 6.0.4 : https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.4-windows-x64-installer) has to be present to Run
-## After running setup file , give it some time [after setting up npm-EF-Db-Seed data When it shows "Building" just browse http://localhost:5000/]
+## After running setup file , give it some time [after setting up npm-EF-Db-Seed data When it shows "Building" just browse http://localhost:7039/]

 If you want to open in developer mode